top of page

 In May of 2018, Cigna surveyed 20,000 Americans about their feelings of connection to others.
 The study found that nearly half of the respondents felt lonely most or all of the time, 43% don’t feel their relationships are meaningful and 43% also felt isolated from others.

-Handily relying on your confirmation bias, you’ll probably look around and say to yourself, well, that can’t be true.
+Relying on your confirmation bias, you’ll probably look around and say to yourself, well, that can’t be true.
 I see lots of people with big families.
 I see lots of families on TV.
 You say to yourself, “I have a big family.
 Shoot, there were 35 people at our Thanksgiving (Christmas, Hanukah …insert any holiday) gathering…It’s out of control how many people we are!
 We have a great time!”

-Then you laughingly point out your entertaining “burden” to your co-worker.
+You may even laugh about your entertaining “burden” to your co-worker.

 But you really didn’t notice that she just stands there with a weak smile, coffee in hand, did you?